 Features of education in universities in Switzerland

 In higher education institutions of Switzerland students spend from 4 to 6 years, depending on their specialization and the faculty chosen by them.
-However, many students work in parallel with their studies, so their training is extended for another 1-2 additional years.
-Most faculties in higher education establishments in Switzerland provide for the student to receive a special diploma that allows them to work on the profile, after two or three years of study.
-For four years, students study for a bachelor's degree, but not everyone succeeds: the requirements for academic achievement at universities in Switzerland are very high, so after the first year, up to half of all students enter the university.
+However, many students work in parallel with their studies, so their education is extended for another 1-2 additional years.
+Most faculties in higher education establishments in Switzerland provide for the student to receive a special diploma that allows them to work on the profile, after 2 or 3 years of study.
+For 4 years, students study for a bachelor's degree, but not everyone succeeds: the requirements for academic achievement at universities in Switzerland are very high, so after the first year, up to half of all students enter the university.

-As for the duration of the academic year, it continues from September to June in public higher education institutions in Switzerland and is divided into three terms, and at the University of Tourism, for example, the training starts 4 times a year (in August, October, January and February) and is divided into 2 semesters or 3 terms.
+As for the duration of the academic year, it continues from September to June in public higher education institutions in Switzerland and is divided into 3 terms.
+At the University of Tourism, for example, the education starts 4 times a year (in August, October, January and February) and is divided into 2 semesters or 3 terms.

 The process of admission to a higher educational institution in Switzerland

-- certificate of full secondary education of the Russian model with a general average score not lower than the "four";
+- certificate of full secondary education with a general average score not lower than the "4";

 - passing a single exam for foreign applicants, conducted by a special admission committee in the city of Freiburg;

-- (for German-speaking universities) at least four semesters (two courses) at the University of Russia.
+- (for German-speaking universities) at least 4 semesters (2 courses) at the University of your country.

-The structure of a single exam for foreign applicants includes five disciplines: three of them are compulsory (foreign language, mathematics, history), and two - for the selection of students from the following subjects: biology, physics, geography, chemistry, and also a second foreign language.
-If additional training is required, students can use the services of preparatory courses, working here specifically for foreign applicants.
+The structure of a single exam for foreign applicants includes 5 disciplines: 3 of them are compulsory (foreign language, mathematics, history), and 2 - for the selection of students from the following subjects: biology, physics, geography, chemistry, and also a second foreign language.
+If additional education is required, students can use the services of preparatory courses, working here specifically for foreign applicants.
 These courses are open during the period from October to June.
 Here applicants from different countries of the world can also raise the level of knowledge of a foreign language, having studied in the language courses of German, French, Italian.
-Language courses of foreign languages are accepted for training students also from October to June.
+Language courses of foreign languages are accepted for education students also from October to June.
 However, there are also summer language courses - from July to September.

 As for, for example, universities of medical orientation, foreign applicants are practically deprived of the opportunity to enter such higher educational institutions.
 The fact is that in Switzerland, higher medical education is so popular and in demand that universities simply do not have enough places for foreign students (which is why not all Swiss people want seats).
 In addition, for some specialties (dentistry or veterinary science), foreign applicants can not submit documents at all, because The quotas for them are simply not provided.